Elehiggle/Claude3MattermostChatbot/README.md

 You can customize the behavior of the chatbot by modifying the following variables in the script:

-- `model`: The Anthropic model to use for generating responses
 - `max_response_size`: The maximum size of the website content to extract (in bytes)
 - `max_tokens`: The maximum number of tokens to generate in the response
 - `temperature`: The temperature value for controlling the randomness of the generated responses

 ## Known Issues

 While the chatbot works great for me, there might still be some bugs lurking inside.
-We've done our best to address them, but if you encounter any issues, please let me know!
+I have done my best to address them, but if you encounter any issues, please let me know!

 ## Future Plans